 You might also have "carryover" amounts.
-As explained below, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
+As explained below and on the next page, unused amounts up to \$500 may be carried over for those employees who are participants (including COBRA participants) at the end of the Plan Year.
 Any carryover amount is in addition to the up to \$2,400 that you may elect to contribute.
-See "Use-It-or-Lose-It" Rule and the \$500 Carryover Exception below.
+See "Use-It-or-Lose-It" Rule and the \$500 Carryover Exception below and on the next page.